 Namibia has got a comparative advantage of preferential access to transport and trade links with the 130 million inhabitants of the sub-region of the Southern African Development Community (SADC).
 Furthermore, markets comprising an additional 125 million within the second trade grouping of the Community of Eastern and Southern Africa (COMESA).
 Namibia is also a member of the Southern African Customs Union (SACU) and as such enjoys duty-free access to these markets.

 The efficient deep water harbour of Walvis Bay, a growth point and link into the major road transport corridors into neighbouring countries, including the Trans-Caprivi and Trans-Kalahari Highways, complete Namibia's appeal as a gateway location.

 Whether you are a tourist seeking natural splendour in a land of contrast, or an investor seeking rewarding opportunities in a diversifying economy, Namibia will provide you with all your needs and will be a destination that will truly be unforgettable.

-This website, however, can only provide you with a glimpse of what Namibia has to offer, and I would thus encourage you to use it as your gateway to come and visit Namibia and experience the land of wide open spaces and enjoy our country’s many areas of outstanding natural beauty and other sites of importance for conservation and wildlife.
+This website, however, can only provide you with a glimpse of what Namibia has to offer, and I would thus encourage you to use it as an initial source of information to visit Namibia and experience the land of wide open spaces.